concordion/concordion-website/_includes/instrumenting.md

 There is currently no explicit support for this in the Concordion Markdown syntax.
 Instead the HTML version of this must be used, wrapped in a `<div>` element.
 {% endif %}

-[Further details](https://concordion.github.io/concordion/latest/spec/command/execute/ExecutingList.html){% if md %} and [Markdown syntax](https://concordion.github.io/concordion/latest/spec/specificationType/markdown/MarkdownGrammar.html#execute-on-a-list){% endif %}
+Further details: [execute command on a list specification](https://concordion.github.io/concordion/latest/spec/command/execute/ExecutingList.html){% if md %} and [Markdown syntax](https://concordion.github.io/concordion/latest/spec/specificationType/markdown/MarkdownGrammar.html#execute-on-a-list){% endif %}

 ----